southwick-associates/B4W-19-01/code/tmp-compare-sectoring.md

 Running Implan depends on mapping spending categories (“Food - Groceries”, etc.) to implan sectors.
-We currently store these sectoring schemes (or category-sector crosswalks) separately for different activities (fish, hunt, etc.).
-For efficiency, we should use a master sector scheme as a single source of truth, and only change it when (1) new categories are needed, or (2) the sectoring scheme needs updating.
+We currently store these sectoring schemes (or category-sector crosswalks) separately by activity (fish, hunt, etc.).
+For efficiency, we should consider using a master sector scheme as a single source of truth, and only change it when (1) new categories are needed, or (2) the sectoring scheme needs updating.

 However, there is disagreement between the 4 sectoring schemes examined.
 As far as I can tell, these shouldn’t disagree.
 If that is the case,